About JOGG

 Every child has the right to grow up healthy.
 To grow up in an environment which makes the healthy choice the easiest choice.

+This is why JOGG works internationally, nationally and locally with the JOGG approach to make those places healthier where children and adolescents spend most of their time.
 The JOGG approach is a holistic approach based on the principle of ‘Health in all policies’ which is rolled out in JOGG municipalities at the policy (local government), executive (professionals) and neighbourhood (residents) levels.

 For a real change, we need to create a society where it’s possible and easy for every child to eat healthy and get enough exercise.
 All policymakers and professionals from all industries and sectors, nationally and internationally are needed.
 Marjon Bachra